The short answer is that it depends. It depends on many factors, such as:

 If your building is in a downtown area, where it’s difficult to park large trucks near your facility, this will slow down production.

-Having a building with multiple roofs that are different heights (think of a school or hospital), this will cause a roofing project to take longer than a standard flat roof.
+A building with multiple roofs of different heights (think of a school or hospital) will cause a roofing project to take longer than a standard flat roof.

 Is a ladder the only way to get on your roof?
-If so, bringing up materials can be more difficult than a roof where there are stairs.
+If so, bringing up materials can be more difficult than a roof with stairs.

-This isn’t a huge issue, but something that gets considered into the overall price of a roofing project.
+This isn’t a huge issue, but something that gets considered in the overall price of a roofing project.

 Time is money and roofing installations are no different

-On average, a spray foam roof is installed 50% faster than any other roofing system out there.
+On average, a spray foam roof is installed 50% faster than any other roofing system.